Montgomery Water Quality at a Glance

 Latest Testing Results

-• Federal Compliance Status: Montgomery Water Works maintains full compliance with all federal and state drinking water standards according to EPA monitoring reports through June 2024, meeting all Maximum Contaminant Levels (MCLs) for regulated substances.
+- Federal Compliance Status: Montgomery Water Works maintains compliance with federal drinking water standards according to EPA monitoring reports through June 2024, though the utility faces significant challenges with contaminants exceeding health guidelines set by environmental organizations.

 Water Sources and Treatment